Gender-Affirming Care | A Road Map

 A resource booklet for Kootenay Boundary transgender, Two-Spirit, non-binary, gender diverse people & allies to help in navigating health care, services & support.

-Created through the Kootenay Boundary Shared Care Gender-Affirming Care Project, a collaborative initiative that brings together local physicians, transgender advocates, allied organizations & practitioners to help strengthen gender-affirming care in our region.
+Created through the Kootenay Boundary Shared Care Gender-Affirming Care Project, an initiative that brings together local physicians, transgender advocates, allied organizations & practitioners to help strengthen gender-affirming care in our region.

 Includes information, tools & resources:

 We'd love to hear from you.
 Take a quick survey to share your feedback > on this resource.
 Your input is valued!

 Within your journey, you're the unique expert.
 Access to welcoming & affirming health care & services that support you, your goals & needs is your right - every step of the way.

 We warmly invite you to use this booklet in whatever way is most helpful to you & your allied supporters in navigating health care, services & supports along the way.

 Primary care providers (family physicians & nurse practitioners) are here to help you get the care & information you need to further align with your gender identity - whether it’s access to social transition resources, discussions on hormone therapy &/or gender affirming surgeries - as close to home as possible.
 Your health care team may include a variety of professionals working together to best meet your goals.

 Peer support or groups can be an amazing & helpful opportunity to ask questions in a safe, welcoming space & connect with others with shared lived experience.

 We hope this booklet will help support your unique journey, in whatever form it may take.

 Nicola Hare (she/her)